teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-file-trademark-registration-application-part-1.md

 ---
 layout: post
 bloglist: "yes"
-title: "How to Register a US Trademark: Background"
+title: "How to Register a US Trademark: Legal Background"
 summary: "The basic trademark law you need to know to pick a name and register a trademark."
 tags: [trademark]
 author: adler